The Auckland region moved to Alert Level 2 at 11.59pm on 30 August 2020.

-The rest of New Zealand moved to Alert Level 2 at 12 noon on Wednesday 12 August 2020.
+The rest of New Zealand stayed Alert Level 2.

 - At Alert Level 2 it is safe for all students, children and staff to attend school and early learning.
 There will be appropriate precautions in place.

 - Children and staff who are at higher-risk of severe illness are encouraged to take additional precautions when leaving home.

 - Please be alert to illness and ask anyone who is presenting as unwell to go home, or ask parents and caregivers to come and pick the child up.

 - Messaging about good hand hygiene and cough and sneeze etiquette to be reinforced.

 - Face coverings (masks) are not required at schools and early learning services at Alert levels 2.

 - Soap and water is very appropriate for washing hands, particularly if hand sanitiser stocks are low.